agentplug/research-agent/docs/.implementation_design/phase_2/phase_2_implementation.md

 Available tools:
 {tool_list}

-Based on the research question and mode, select the most appropriate tools to use.
+Select the initial tools to start research.
 Consider:
 - For instant research: Select 1 tool that can provide quick, direct answers
-- For quick research: Select 1-2 tools that can provide enhanced context
+- For quick research: Select 1-2 tools that can provide good initial coverage
-- For standard research: Select 2-3 tools that can provide comprehensive coverage
+- For standard research: Select 2-3 tools that can provide comprehensive initial coverage
-- For deep research: Select all relevant tools for exhaustive research
+- For deep research: Select 3-4 tools that can provide thorough initial coverage

 Return only the tool names separated by commas, no explanations.
 """

-            # Use LLM to select tools
             selected_tools_response = self.llm_service.generate(
                 selection_prompt,
                 system_prompt="You are a tool selection expert.
-Analyze the research question and select the most appropriate tools.", temperature=0.1
+Select the best initial tools for research.", temperature=0.1
             )